-Your biggest grade for the class, worth 200 total points, is a semester-long group project where you will complete the narrative portion of Wenner Gren Dissertation Fieldwork Grant Proposal about an archaeology site in of one of five African Diasporic regions (see Table 1).
+Your biggest grade for the class, worth 250 total points, is a semester-long group project where you will complete the narrative portion of Wenner Gren Dissertation Fieldwork Grant Proposal about an archaeology site in of one of five African Diasporic regions (see Table 1).
 This group project will have four required sections:

 1) Wenner Gren Question Outline and Bibliography: (50 Points) Each of you will prepare an outline of how you will answer your particular question to the Wenner Gren proposal.
-You will also have to find 4 unique peer-reviewed references on your region/site and you will write a short annotated bibliography summarizing each reference.
+You will also have to find 5 unique peer-reviewed references on your region/site and you will write a short annotated bibliography summarizing each reference.
 This assignment will be graded individually.

-2) Wenner Gren Dissertation Fieldwork Grant Proposal: (50 Points) Your group will be responsible for writing a short but excellent Wenner Gren Grant proposal about the archaeology of the selected site.
+- 2) Wenner Gren Dissertation Fieldwork Grant Proposal Draft: (50 Points) Your group will be responsible for writing a short but excellent Wenner Gren Grant proposal about the archaeology of the selected site.
 You will submit a draft of this report before your group presentations so I can give you comments/feedback/encouragement.

-3) Proposal Presentation: (50 Points) Your group will discuss strategies, difficulties, and the process of how you decided what to do for your mock Wenner Gren Dissertation Proposal.
-You will summarize the archaeology of your group's site and how it relates to broader themes in the class.
+This assignment will be graded as a group. - 3) Proposal Presentation: (50 Points) Your group will discuss strategies, difficulties, and the process of how you decided what to do for your mock Wenner Gren Dissertation You will Proposal. summarize the archaeology of your group's site and how it relates to broader themes in the class.
 Your group will give a 15-minute talk about your project and will receive comments from the professor and the class.
-To do well on this assignment, you will have to work together cordial teammates and make as contributions to the overall project.

-4) Proposal Final Draft: (50 Points) Once you have addressed any and all of my comments, you will submit a final draft of your grant proposal during finals week.
+To do well on this assignment, you will have to work together as cordial teammates and make contributions to the overall project.
+This assignment will be graded as a group. - 4) Proposal Final Draft: (50 Points) Once you have addressed any and all of my comments, you will submit a final draft of your grant proposal during finals week.
+This assignment will be graded as a group.

 Group Evaluation: (50 Points) You will also be given a chance to grade your group members' effort on the final project.
 I will give your entire group a grade on how well you did on the presentation and grant proposal (20 points).
 You will anonymously give each of your group members a grade for their participation on this project (30 Points).
 Your group evaluation grade will be the sum of the score I gave each of you and the average of the scores your group members gave you.
+This assignment will be graded individually.

-TABLE 1: We TABLE 1: Wenner Gren Foundation Dissertation Fieldwork Research Domains REGION FOCAL SITE RESEARCH THEME CENTRAL RESEARCH QUESTION East Africa Stone Town of Zanzibar Trade Networks How does Stone Town fit into Indian Ocean trade network?
+TABLE 1: Wei TABLE 1: Wenner Gren Foundation Dissertation Fieldwork Research Domains REGION FOCAL SITE RESEARCH THEME CENTRAL RESEARCH QUESTION East Africa Stone Town of Zanzibar Trade Networks How does Stone Town fit into Indian Ocean trade network?
 West Africa Elmina Atlantic Slave Trade How does Elmina relate to the development of the Atlantic Slave trade?
-Brazil Palmares Syncretism What role does Palmares play in syncretic development of Afro- Brazilian culture?
+Brazil Palmares Syncretism What role does Palmares play in syncretic development of Afro-Brazilian culture?
 Caribbean Barbados Colonialism and Capitalism How do plantations on Barbados fit into the development of modern capitalism?
 United States Monticello Heritage Conservation What role does Monticello play in the way we conserve African diaspora archaeological sites?